Jlgtri/generators_lite/README.md

 ### Data Class Generator

-This generator creates all-in-one classes directly from field descriptions in the predefined config.
+This generator creates all-in-one classes directly from the predefined config.

 To use this generator, you also need to put [`package:json_converters_lite`][] under [dependencies][] in your [`pubspec.yaml`][].